Trenčín: Tourism and sights

 The city is dominated by Trenčín Castle, which is the third-largest castle in Slovakia.
 Trenčín Castle is divided into upper and lower sections, with extensive fortifications.
 The upper castle has several palace buildings which surround the central medieval tower, which remains the highest point of the city.
 Below the castle, on the hillside, is the old parish church and a small upper square which is reached by historic covered stairs as well as by winding side streets.
 The old town has a large main square, with a large baroque church and various shops, as well as a town tower.

-The Trenčín Synagogue, built in 1913, is now a cultural center with exhibitions and concerts.
+The Trenčín Synagogue, built in 1913, and restored in 2024, is now a cultural center with exhibitions and concerts.

+As of 2026 the Trenčín Museum, formerly the Natural Scientific Alliance of Trenčín County, is closed for renovation.

 Pohoda, the most visited music festival in Slovakia, has been organized in Trenčín since 1997.
 As of 2004, it takes place at the Trenčín Airport.

-Demographics

-In 2005 the city had a population of 56,750, which rose to 60,012 in 2009, with a population density of 692 pd/sqkm.
-According to the 2001 census, the religious makeup was: 65.8% Roman Catholics, 22.3% people with no religious affiliation, and 7.1% Lutherans.
-95.3% inhabitants were Slovaks and 2.4% Czechs.
+Population